The short answer

 But what about Jesus?
 You might say that because he’s God and therefore has perfect knowledge of all things, Jesus is able to perfectly judge what’s justice or unjust.
 Unlike you or me, he knows what’s just and righteous, and isn’t prone to (or even capable of) self-delusion.
 Therefore (you might argue) Jesus is really the only one who’s able to have righteous anger in this way.
 So maybe this passage is really about showing us that Jesus alone has the license to be angry because only he can do it perfectly.

 But that’s not the portrayal of Christ that we see in these gospel accounts.
-What we see is Christ taking action – albeit, action of a somewhat severe variety – but deliberative, self-controlled, and clear.
+What we see is Christ taking action: severe action, to be sure, but deliberative, self-controlled, and clear.
 He speaks the truth, but not for his own satisfaction.
 He makes a show of anger, but remains in control.
 He condemns, but he isn’t cruel.

 It’s true that Christ is God and has the authority or the “right” to do these things.
 It’s true that he’s the perfect judge of what is right and wrong.
-But when you start asking the question of how to imitate Jesus, what stands out about these passages is that the way he conducted himself inspired people towards the good, not – as it might seem at first glance – that he was condemning and tearing people down.
+But when you start asking the question of how to imitate Jesus, what stands out about these passages is that the way he conducted himself inspired people towards the good, not—as it may seem at first—that he was condemning and tearing people down.

 Notice that in Mark’s account, the text says, “And as he taught them, he said, ‘is it not written: “my house will be called a house of prayer for all nations”?’”(Mark 11:17, emphasis mine).
 And how do the people respond?
 “The whole crowd was amazed at his teaching” (Mark 11:18).
 So even in the midst of what appears to be a scene where Jesus is almost literally tearing something down, the deeper reality is that he is doing it with an aim towards raising the people up towards a higher good.